Booking Team 0330 3330 590 (UK local rate)Request Brochure

 You do not need a driving licence for a narrowboat and the boat itself is licenced by us for BW waterways.
 There are a few waterways outside their jurisdiction for which you will need to purchase an additional licence as you enter them, such as the Rivers Avon, Thames and Wey.
 Our start bases can provide details when you arrive to pick up your boat.
 The maximum number of people on board is restricted to the number of berths, with an absolute maximum of twelve.

 There are buoyancy aids available free of charge for both children and adults at the marinas (compulsory for children under the age of 18 and non-swimmers).
 They do not need to be booked in advance and should be requested upon arrival at the marina so the correct size can be fitted.

 A narrowboat holiday is superb for families.
 Cot-sides can be provided for very small children on standard berths.
 Simply indicate this on the booking form.

 If you would like to use a travel cot or you are bringing your own to use, please contact the booking office.
 Space is obviously limited and for health and safety reasons we can advise on suitable boats that they can be accomodated on.

 On all our boats freshly laundered bedding is provided for each person on the crew list to the bed layout requested.

 A medium size towel per person is provided free of charge on all Alvechurch, Red Line.
 Wessex boats and Reading Marine and to overseas Viking Afloat customers.
-If you are from the UK and hiring a boat from Viking Afloat you will need to bring your own towels.

 Fishing is prohibited on British rivers between 15th March and 15th June.
 Fishing is allowed outside these dates and on canals at any time, but a licence is required.
 This is available from any post office with a 1-day, 8-day or annual licence to choose from.
 For reasons of hygiene,we regret that live bait may not be kept on the boat.